Sicilian wine culture

 Viticulture started to spread all over the island during the Phoenician colonization and it became a key factor in the development of the economic power of Sicily during the Classical antiquity, after Greek colonies were founded along the coast as early as 8th century BC.

 Ancient Greeks introduced new techniques such as pruning, varietal selection and low bush training, as well as new grape varieties like Inzolia, Grecanico and Catarratto, which are still widely cultivated now-a-days.
-Wine played a very important role in ancient Sicilian culture, as many archaeological finds demonstrate: from richly decorated craters, cups and other drinking-vessels to silver coins minted by the city of Naxos, depicting the head of Dionysus on one side and grapes and grape leaves on the other.
+Wine played a very important role in ancient Sicilian culture, as many archaeological finds demonstrate: from richly decorated craters, cups and other drinking-vessels to silver coins minted around 550 BC by the city of Naxos, depicting the head of Dionysus on one side and grapes and grape leaves on the other.

 An example of the importance of the wine culture in Sicily during the Greek domination is offered by the ancient palmento recently found in the Risinata woods of Sambuca di Sicilia, in the heart of the Terre Sicane.
 The monumental building dates back to the Hellenistic Period, about 4th century BC: entirely hand carved into ancient rock formations, it testifies the relevance of the wine-based economy in West Sicily, which contributed to the rise of Selinunte, one of the richest and most powerful cities of the Mediterranean.